 4. GitHub Actions

-Overview: GitHub Actions allows you to automate, customize, and execute workflows right from your GitHub repository, making it a great option for teams already using GitHub.
+GitHub Actions allows you to automate, customize, and execute workflows right from your GitHub repository, making it a great option for teams already using GitHub.
+GitHub Actions scales well with parallel jobs and is highly flexible, allowing you to define and manage multiple workflows.

 Key Features: